jernejc/collabs.art/README.md

 npm run dev
 ```

-If all goes well the client application should be available at http://localhost:9000
+If all goes well, the client application should be available at http://localhost:9000